Garland Cove Equine Acupuncture

 Services

-Dr. Lydia Cox is available for consultation practicing Traditional Chinese Veterinary Medicine, including veterinary acupuncture.
+Dr. Lydia Cox is available for consultation practicing mixed-animal chiropractic, Traditional Chinese Veterinary Medicine, and veterinary acupuncture.
 She provides individual treatment options to each client, working with primary care clinicians to meld and combine both Western + Eastern medicine.
 This integrative approach promotes health, well-being, and optimum performance by complementing Western medicine with holistic methods of treatment based upon achieving balance within the body.
 All other equine veterinary needs including preventive care and emergency coverage must be addressed by your primary attending equine practitioner.
 Dr. Cox will visit your farm by appointment.

 Traditional Chinese Veterinary Medicine